-Ben is 6' 6", stands independently but does not bend easily.
+Ben is 6' 6", and stands independently but does not bend easily.
 Mable is 4'11" and in a wheelchair.
 They can both wash their face if they can access their washcloth and see into the mirror.
 They will need towels stored at a different height, and their mirrors mounted (or tilted) so they can see their faces as they use the sink.
-Raising the height of the towel rack for Ben, and lowering the towel rack and tilting hte mirror forward for Mable is an example of promoting self-care.
+Raising the height of the towel rack for Ben, lowering the towel rack, and tilting the mirror forward for Mable is are examples of promoting self-care.